johnnich03/johnnich03/README.md

 ### ![summer-sea](https://user-images.githubusercontent.com/109642942/179899117-b7aec419-3317-497d-8ad9-2a5aa98a2cb2.gif)

-Hiya!
+Hello!
 Welcome to my GitHub Profile

 My name is John and I am currently a data science student at the University of California Santa Barbara.